imi-bigpicture/opentile/README.md

 ## Metadata

 File metadata can be accessed through the `metadata`-property of a tiler.
-Depending on file format and content, the following metadata is avaiable:
+Depending on file format and content, the following metadata is available:

 - Magnification
 - Scanner manufacturer
 - Scanner model
 - Scanner software versions
 - Scanner serial number
-- Aquisition datetime
+- Acquisition datetime

 ## Basic usage